BitGuerra/Opcion_Grado/README.md

 # Opcion de Grado

-This repository contains the code for the IoT summer course, "opcion de grado",  here you will find class examples, exercices and more, the contens are presented in the slides in the moodle plataform. the bigest topics are:
+This repository contains the code for the IoT summer course, "opcion de grado",  here you will find class examples, exercices and more, the contens are presented in the slides in the moodle plataform.
+The bigest topics are:

 * Arduino: ADC, PWM digital writing and riding .
 * Introduction to python: List, cicles, conditionals, validations, functions, dictionarys.